 - Can be processed in water bath canner.
 Follow directions in this post to can.
 Process pints 20 minutes.

-Depending on your desired thickness of the salsa, the yield could more, or less.
+Depending on your desired thickness of the salsa, the yield could be more, or less.
 I cooked mine for about 1 hour.
+Makes approximately 4 pints.
+Follow safe canning practices, if using water bath canning pot. pH levels should be below 3.5, for canning.